migrants-and-the-state/playbook/docs/ingest-workflow.md

-# Aquisition + ingest workflow for a-file order groups
+# Acquisition + ingest workflow for a-file order groups

 ## Prerequisites
 - Write access to the `Migrants and the State` Shared Drive